NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 {% endhighlight %}

 ###How to pass configuration options to the layout render?
 Just create **public** properties on the layout renderer.
 The properties could be decorated with the `[RequiredParameter]` and `[DefaultParameter]` attributes.
-The `[DefaultParameter]` can be passed on to the layout renderer without using the name.
+With the `[RequiredParameter]` attribute, NLog will force a value for this property.
+When the  `[DefaultParameter]` attribute is used, than the name of the property is not required in your config - see the examples below.

+It's not required that the property is a `string`.
-NLog takes care of the appropriate conversions necessary so that you can use, inter alia integer, string, datetime, boolean parameters.
+NLog takes care of the appropriate conversions necessary.
+You can use, inter alia, the following types for the properties: integer, string, datetime and boolean.

 For example: